Beuth-Erdelt/Benchmark-Experiment-Host-Manager/TPCTC23/README.md

 This runs a sequence of 8 benchmark runs, each with a clean copy.
 The runs have increasing targets, starting with 1 * tb (=16384) up to 8 * tb (=131072).
-Node names are set for loading and benchmarking components and for the SUT.
-This must be adjusted to names of nodes in the cluster.
 The script `experiment-1-ycsb.py` automatically makes two runs of the complete experiment, one with a single process and one with the threads `su` split into 8 processes (=pods).

 The parameters are